Documentation

 "Copyright (c) 2012 My Company"

-AMD plugin, @include
+ist!
+AMD plugin, @included templates

 are automatically loaded as dependencies.